 - Drawing a wire harness, gas manifold, or DWV piping run.

-- Creating furniture, cabinets, storage, etc.
+- Creating furniture, cabinets, storage built-ins, etc.

 - Inventing a new floorplan layout.